 Soak the dried mushrooms in boiled water for 20 minutes, drain and keep the liquid, roughly chop.

-Heat a pan on the medium head and add the lardons; cook until golden and starting to crisp then remove from the pan leaving in the rendered fat.
+Heat a pan on medium heat and add the lardons; cook until golden and starting to crisp then remove from the pan, leaving in the rendered fat.

 Add the onions and garlic to the pan (adding more oil if necessary), cook for 2 minutes until softening, add the carrots and parsnips and turn them into the onion and garlic, covering them with all the oil and juices from the pan.

-Turn up the heat of the pan and add the tomato puree and the red wine and gently stir the vegetables.
+Turn up the heat, add the tomato puree and the red wine, and gently stir the vegetables.

 Now add the sliced mushrooms, cover the pan and continue to cook for another 30-40 minutes.